renato1010/scrapping-challenge/README.md

 - We're not concerned about building this in a scalable way.
 However, errors that might be thrown should be handled appropriately and rendered to the frontend.
 - We've included some predesigned components from Tailwind UI found at `/design`.
 Feel free to use them, or any others you'd like.

-Please send Richard any questions you have.
+Please send us any questions you have.